dotnet/docs/docs/fundamentals/networking/networking-telemetry.md

 The telemetry has some performance overhead when enabled, so make sure to subscribe only to groups you're actually interested in.

+> [!TIP]
-If you are looking for information on tracking HTTP operations across different services, see the [distributed tracing documentation].
+> If you're looking for information on tracking HTTP operations across different services, see the [distributed tracing documentation].

 ## Event counters (metrics)